gsakkas/pl2-exercises/README.md

-# pl2-ntua
+# pl2-exercises
-My solutions for the exercises of the Programming Languages 2 course of the ECE - National Technical University of Athens.
+My solutions for the Programming Languages 2 course exercises of the ECE - National Technical University of Athens.